gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 >
 > 7. The average amount DVA pays MLCOA doctors for their reports from outside of Australia...”
 > Following a reasonable search, this information could not be found.

+#### Next steps

+The Australian Department of Veteran Affairs has failed me and is failing many others.
+If I had known that it was going to take 6 months to be assessed for treatment, I would have organized help elsewhere and would be months into my treatment.
+It pains me knowing that my mates with more severe issues are having to deal with this inept organisation.
+Asking for help is the hardest step and the Australian DVA's promise of help with no follow through is unbearable.
+Unfortunatly I have veteran friends that have commited suicide.
+I honestly believe that they might still be here if the DVA didn't exist.

+### What I want

+ - Either for the Australian DVA to be disolved

+  OR

+ - Accurate assessments on treatment schedules so that veterans can make informed decisions as to whether they should proceed with the DVA or get help elsewhere
+ - Better training of DVA staff
+ - Improved communications between DVA staff and veterans
+ - Improved communications between DVA staff and their international counterparts (inaccessible reciprocal services are not reciprocal)
+ - And finally, **treatment for my service induced insomnia** (ideally through Veterans Affairs Canada)